Friends of the Library

 The Friends since 2001 have contributed nearly $70,000 to the library to make the dreams of our patrons come true.

 Membership in the Friends of the Library is always welcome.
-Please return your completed Friends Membership Application to the Library.
+You can join online and pay via Paypal or Please return your completed Friends Membership Application to the Library.

 - Seniors (60+)/Students: $5

 - Business/Organization: $50

 - Lifetime Individual: $100

 The Friends of GLADL is a 501(c)(3) nonprofit organization.
 Your contribution is tax-deductible to the extent allowed by law.
 No goods or services were provided in exchange for your generous financial donation.

 Pat Dingler, Secretary

 Iris Schiller, Treasurer

 Essential Duties and Responsibilities: Assist library staff to lead programs by taking pictures at events; preparing craft materials; greet and warmly welcome attendees; distribute program information; orient patrons to the library or event site by pointing out locations of restrooms, water fountain, handout table, etc.; be available to answer questions and direct patrons as needed.